Sadeeed/University/README.md

 # University
-A place to store all my university assignments and projects.
+A place to store my stuff as I journey through the world of programming